CrowdHailer/Dugong/README.md

 **CTRL + SHIFT + K** Delete whole line

-> Dugong this is unecessary
+> Dugong THIS IS UNECESSARY
 > Dugong
-> BEWARE the chocolate teapot
+> BEWARE THE CHOCOLATE TEAPOT
 > Also known as the
-> All of these words aren't needed Manatee!
+> ALL OF THESE WORDS AREN'T NEEDED Manatee!

 Line manipulation
 -----------------